Nithur-M/work-from-anywhere/developer-jobs.md

 <li>Understanding of the basics of AWS</li>
 <li>2+ years of experience in data visualization using libraries such as D3.js, Charts.js, or TradingView</li>
 <li>Able to work on the ET timezone (based in North or South America)</li>
 </ul><p><br></p><p>We offer a dynamic and fully remote work environment, growth opportunities, brilliant colleagues, and a competitive compensation package.</p><p><em>NB.
 Vinter will hire you through our entity in the UK and Sweden.
 In other countries, we hire using a global payroll provider as a contractor.</em></p><p><em>Vinter is an equal-opportunity employer committed to diversifying its workforce.
-Accordingly, it is the policy of the Firm to ensure equal employment opportunity without discrimination or harassment based on race, color, religion, creed, age, sex, gender, gender identity, sexual orientation, national origin, citizenship, disability, marital and civil partnership/union status, pregnancy or any other characteristic protected by law.</em><br></p><br/><br/>Please mention the word **UNBEATABLE** and tag RMTUxLjgwLjE0My4yMDY= when applying to show you read the job post completely (#RMTUxLjgwLjE0My4yMDY=).
+Accordingly, it is the policy of the Firm to ensure equal employment opportunity without discrimination or harassment based on race, color, religion, creed, age, sex, gender, gender identity, sexual orientation, national origin, citizenship, disability, marital and civil partnership/union status, pregnancy or any other characteristic protected by law.</em><br></p><br/><br/>Please mention the word **UNBEATABLE** and tag RMzUuODcuMjMzLjExOQ== when applying to show you read the job post completely (#RMzUuODcuMjMzLjExOQ==).
 This is a beta feature to avoid spam applicants.
 Companies can search these words to find applicants that read this and see they're human.
                 </details>
                 </td>
             </tr>,<tr>